Yeom Hye-ran: Founding member of Theater Iru and critical acclaim onstage (2004–2012)

-The play "Ask the Blind Father for Directions" (하류인생에도 삶은 있어) won an award at The 16th Geochang International Theatre Festival and received support from the Seoul Foundation for the Arts and Culture.
-From March to July 2005, Yeom reprised her role in the play "Ask the Blind Father for Directions" at the National Theater, Seoul Arts Theater, and other theaters.
-In February 2006, Yeom won the Best Newcomer Award at the 42nd Dong-A Theater Awards for her role in the play.
+The play won an award at The 16th Geochang International Theatre Festival and received support from the Seoul Foundation for the Arts and Culture.
+Yeom reprised her role in the play in a run from March to July 2005 at the National Theater, Seoul Arts Theater, and other venues.
+In February 2006, Yeom won the Best Newcomer Award at the 42nd Dong-A Theater Awards for her work in the production.

-In 2008, Yeom acted as Park Mi-cheon in Son Ki-ho's play "The person who lived in Gampo, Deokyi, and Yeolsu" (감포사는 분이, 덕이, 열수).
-She reprised the role in 2009.
-In 2009, at the 14th Hee-seo Theater Awards, (Note: The Hi-seo Theatre Award was named after Gu Hi-seo, a well-known theater critic.
+In 2008, Yeom played the role of Park Mi-cheon in Son Ki-ho's play The Person Who Lived in Gampo, Deokyi, and Yeolsu, a role she reprised in 2009.
+In 2009, she won the Expected Theater Actress Award at the 14th Hee-seo Theater Awards.
+(Note: The Hi-seo Theatre Award was named after Gu Hi-seo, a well-known theater critic.
 Prizes and bonuses for cultural artists were raised from the auction at the meta-dum wine party.)
-Yeom won the Expected Theater Actress Award.

-In May 2010, Iru's play "The Person Who Lived in Gampo, Deokyi, and Yeolsu" played at the 2010 Seoul Theater Festival.
-Yeom won an Acting Award and the play won a Popularity Award.
+In May 2010, the play was featured at the 2010 Seoul Theater Festival, where Yeom won an Acting Award and the play received a Popularity Award.